dyhes/zulip/docs/tutorials/writing-views.md

                   )
 ```

-This is simply an illustration; we recommend making use of the [Zulip
+This is simply an illustration; we recommend making use of the [Aloha
 Python API bindings](https://www.zulipchat.com/api) since they provide
 a nice interface for accessing the API.